Wednesday, July 12th, 2023—6:30 p.m.

 The reading is PWYC (suggested $3-$5) and features a Q&A with the writers afterward.
-Books and refreshments are available for sale.
+Books are available for sale.

 Many thanks to the Ontario Arts Council for their support.

 We are also planning to have ASL Interpreters at our May event!

 “Pushing Through to the Authentic You: Reading & Performance Tips” by Jennifer Alicia

 Jennifer Alicia (they/she) is a queer Mi’kmaw/Settler (German/Irish/Scottish) multi-disciplinary artist originally from Elmastukwek, Ktaqmkuk.
 Her work has been featured in CBC Arts, NOW Magazine, and Canthius Magazine.
 Jennifer Alicia recently co-edited The Condor and the Eagle Meet, an Indigenous poetry anthology.

 self portrait.
 September 3, 2021

 Hannah Amdemichael (she/her) resides in Tkaronto living her life one day at a time.
 With a bit of courage, a bit of wonder at what could be, and tongue tied on what currently is, she offers snapshots of thoughts recorded and words spoken.